Los Angeles Domestic Violence Attorney: Expert Criminal Defense

-Being accused of domestic violence can instantly put your freedom, reputation, and family at risk.
-In Los Angeles, domestic violence charges are prosecuted aggressively—even when the alleged victim does not want the case to go forward.
+Being accused of domestic violence in Los Angeles can instantly put your freedom, reputation, employment, and family at risk.

-A domestic violence accusation is not a conviction.
-Police reports can be flawed.
-Emotions run high.
-Allegations are often exaggerated or false.
+However, an accusation is not a conviction.
+Police reports can be flawed, emotions run high during domestic disputes, and allegations are frequently exaggerated or false.

-An experienced Los Angeles domestic violence attorney can protect your rights, challenge the evidence, and fight for the best possible outcome.
+If you are facing domestic violence allegations, the Esfandi Law Group provides aggressive, strategic representation to protect your rights, challenge the prosecution's evidence, and fight for the best possible outcome.

 -